react-declarative/nestjs-appwrite-bff/README.md

 ## The problem

 Currently AppWrite [does not support Long Polling instead of WebSocket]( https://github.com/appwrite/appwrite/issues/5631).
 This is critical if you want to use [Ngrok](https://ngrok.com).
-Also, using additional microservices together with the AppWrite functions is a must have feature for API integration to other systems: What if we need to cache some data in Redis before writing into the production database?
+Also, using additional microservices together with the AppWrite functions is a must have feature for API integration to other systems: What if we need to cache some data in Redis before writing It into the production database?

 ## Solution